 - FOREIGN KEY

-Answer: The property that characterizes an entity or entity sets is called its attributes.
+Answer: The properties that characterize an entity or entity sets are called its attributes.

 29. What are the keys?

 Answer: A key in SQL is an attribute or a set of attributes that identifies a tuple in a relation.
 Keys are defined in a tuple to access or sequence the stored data in an efficient way.

 - Candidate key

 - Foreign key